DannyFirmin/java-exercises-comp1110/src/comp1110/lab4/README.md

 8. **Everyone** does the following (*at the same time*):
     * Update project (`Ctrl+T`).
     * Look at the `Log` tab of the Version Control tool window.
     * Ensure that you are on the head of the master branch (i.e. not on Bob's experimental branch).
 The changeset you are on will be marked with the word `HEAD` in a yellow box.
 If you followed all of the steps, Alice and Cindy should have been the changeset where Bob did a merge (right before he made the branch).
-Bob will be on the wrong changeset, so he should move to the `master`: `VCS`, `Git`, `Branches`, `Local Branches`, and select `origin/master`.
+Bob will be on the wrong changeset, so he should move to the `master`: `VCS`, `Git`, `Branches`, `Local Branches`, select `origin/master`, and then select `Checkout`.
 	* Now (ignoring Bob's experiment), everyone should edit the main method of `Main` and add a line such as `A a = new A();`, changed suitably to reflect the author (eg `B` for Bob and `C` for Cindy).
 	* Each person should now save their change and commit (**but don't yet push**) your change.
 Remember to set your author name and a commit message.